 Fortunately, the semiconductor chip shortage is beginning to work itself out.
 As production of new cars begins to pick back up, we should start to see a decrease in prices for both new and used cars.

-Based on Clark’s predictions and recent industry data, this could begin to happen throughout 2022 and the market may normalize by the end of this year or early next year.
+Based on Clark’s predictions and recent industry data, this should begin to happen throughout 2022 and the market may even normalize by the end of this year or early next year.

 Clark’s Top 5 Tips on Buying a New or Used Car Right Now